CodeFreezr/gobyes/README.md

 ### 3. apress.go-recipes
-Description tbd
-http://bit.ly/go-recipes (2016)
+In 8 chapters and 83 go files your find a wide range a really usefull examples. http://bit.ly/go-recipes (2016)

 ### 4. codegangsta.essential-go
-A smart collection of important go lines from around 2015.
+A smart collection of 14 important go examples from around 2015.

 ### 5. golang.example
 This is official example collection with around 18 bit more complex examples.